score-partners/score.partners/process/2-research.md

 * problem owners from each co-developing partner
 * product owners form each co-developing partner
 * technical team members from the co-developing partners
-* a representative from each testing partners
+* Optionally: a representative from each testing partners

 The working group does the following: